 - Copy all contents into your website directory.

-Make sure to change 'user' to your actual Shell username.
+Make sure to change username to your Shell user and example.com to your website.

 - Check your website directory to confirm the files have been migrated.